The Panenka’s Paradox

 While this important book restates, and almost romanticizes, the popular idea that “cyberspace represents freedom and democracy” and that “fictional narratives reflect both the restrictions of the printed word and the freedom of online publishing (14), it sometimes takes for granted the extractive relations that exist between the corporate owners of the net’s infrastructures and African digital subjects using these ‘free’ platforms.
 Indeed, Adenekan recognizes that digital environments are “capitalist commercial mechanisms” and social media are “money-making ventures” that bring artistic practices and commercialization in a “symbiotic relationship” (6).
 As the author himself might be quick to admit, there is certainly more to be said here.
 We may ask, who is documenting the large data being produced on social media by African writers and for whom?
 Also, how does ephemera on social media affect the type and function of the archives produced by writers online?

 These questions aside, Adenekan’s African Literature in the Digital Age matters as a field-defining work.
-It impels the reader to refuse the single story of Africa as a continent that is perpetually confronted with an increasing digital divide.
-Although digital divide is real, and restates one of Adenekan’s central arguments on class, this book excellently reveals many other stories and narratives.
-These stories enter on erotic archives, queer subjectivities, the disruptive figure of the modern girl, and other digital subjects whose artistic representations online Adenekan astutely renders legible.
+It impels the reader to refuse the single story of Africa as a continent that is perpetually confronted with an increasing digital divide and its class politics.
+Although the digital divide is real, and restates one of Adenekan’s central arguments on class, this book excellently reveals many other stories and narratives.
+These stories foreground erotic archives, queer subjectivities, the disruptive figure of the modern girl, and other digital subjects whose artistic representations online Adenekan astutely renders legible.
 The author has done the excellent work the rest of us must now build upon.